Obituary: Craig Thomas Gardner

 He was a long-time member of the Biddeford Saco Country Club where he was known as a fun and all-around good guy.
 Craig will be greatly missed by his family, friends and colleagues.

-Craig is survived by his partner and best friend Erin Maloney; daughter Brenna Gardner and son-in-law James Mastrian IV, daughter Meriel Gardner and granddaughter Emily Therianos, mother Joyce Gardner, brother Scott Gardner and sister-in-law Sharon Gardner; sister Tracy Gardner and brother-in-law Duane Mumby, and sister Susan Gardner.
+Craig is survived bya’ his partner and best friend, Erin Maloney; daughter.
+Brenna Gardner and son-in-law James Mastrian IV, daughter, Meriel Gardner and granddaughter, Emily Therianos; mother, Joyce Gardner; brother, Scott Gardner and sister-in-law Sharon Gardner; sister, Tracy Gardner and brother-in-law Duane Mumby, and sister, Susan Gardner.
 Craig had numerous nieces and nephews and cousins as well as many lifelong friends: Alex McWilliams, Jimmy Black, Eric McGinnis, and Kenny Fogg, to name a few.

 Send questions/comments to the editors.